-- \ Cheating on exams. - \ Reporting false research data or experimental results. - \ Allowing other students to copy one's work to submit to instructors. - \ Communicating the contents of an exam to other students who will be taking the same test. - \ Submitting the same project in more than one course, without discussing this first with instructors. - \ Submitting plagiarized work.
+- Cheating on exams. - Reporting false research data or experimental results. - Allowing other students to copy one's work to submit to instructors. - Communicating the contents of an exam to other students who will be taking the same test. - Submitting the same project in more than one course, without discussing this first with instructors. - Submitting plagiarized work.
 Plagiarism is the use of another writer's words or ideas without properly crediting that person.
-This unacknowledged use may be from published books or articles, the Internet, or another student's work.
+This unacknowledged use may be from published books or articles, the Internet, or another student's work. - Scrolling web browsers for answers to questions on Canvas exams.